Counsellors help people to deal with challenges and manage their emotions, thoughts and behaviour.

 Counsellors may do some or all of the following:

-- encourage clients to express feelings and discuss what is happening in their lives
+- encourage clients to discuss challenges in their lives

-- discuss changes that clients could make, and the consequences of those changes, and support clients to make decisions
+- discuss changes that clients could make and help them to make decisions

 - research ways to deal with clients' specific problems